 TRADITIONAL AND MINI DENTAL IMPLANTS

-Dr. Joe Rosenberg is glad to offer the services our patients need, including traditional and mini dental implants in St. John and Great Bend, Kansas.
+Dr. Rosenberg proudly offers traditional and mini dental implants in St. John, Larned and Great Bend, Kansas.
 Patients who visit Rosenberg Family Dentistry come to our office for their entire implant treatment.
 Our dentist will be able to complete your implant, from surgical post to restoration, all in our dental office.
-Come in for an implant consultation to learn more!
+Give us a call to schedule an implant consultation to learn more!

 Dental implants are lasting, stable tooth replacements that can be used to replace one missing tooth, several missing teeth or complete arches of teeth.
 The dental implant post, which is a screw made of titanium, is surgically placed in the jawbone at the site of the missing tooth.
 It replaces the missing tooth root and ensures that your dental restoration is stable.
 A period of healing is then often required to allow the bone to begin to bond with the biocompatible post.